 WG3: Opening Components/WG4: Substrate Materials

-In the WG0, we aim to construct a system that assesses and visualizes CO₂emissions of non-structural materials at each life stage.
-Additionally, we will promote research and development of materials and methods that achieve a high level of environmental performance and functionality for exterior materials (WG1), interior materials (WG2), opening components (WG3), and substrate materials (WG4), which have a significant impact on Whole Life Carbon.
+In the WG0, we will promote research and development of materials and methods that achieve a high level of environmental performance and functionality for exterior materials (WG1), interior materials (WG2), opening components (WG3), and substrate materials (WG4), which have a significant impact on Whole Life Carbon.

 Contribution of this Project

-By promoting this industry-academia collaboration project as a comprehensive project based on open innovation, the project’s two collaborators intend to create pioneering examples in a wide range of boundary regions and lead the way in environmental conservation efforts within theconstruction industry.
+By advancing this industry-academia collaboration as a comprehensive, open innovation-based project, we aim to create pioneering examples across a broad spectrum of interdisciplinary fields and take a leading role in environmental conservation within the construction industry.
 The realization of this initiatives is expected to result in the following contributions to the societal issue:

 ・Establishment of an ecologically congruous society via the formulation of methodologies underpinning design and construction facets of environmentally mindful architecture.